REACH Enrollment

 Care Navigators can help with questions about your insurance coverage, eligibility criteria for copay assistance, and at-home prescription delivery, and options to speak with a specialty pharmacy representative, including pharmacy staff and nurse educators.
 They can also provide helpful information for other support programs, including patient advocacy groups.

-How long does insurance approval for coverage of a prescribed Reata medicine take?
+How long does insurance approval for coverage of my prescribed medicine take?

 This depends on your specific insurance plan.
 REACH will work with your doctor’s office to understand documentation requirements of your insurance plan.
 Once all information has been submitted to your insurance plan, the REACH program will follow up regularly until a determination has been made.
 Sometimes the process is quick; however, in some cases, it can take up to several months.

-My healthcare/prescription drug insurance will not cover the prescribed Reata medicine.
+My healthcare/prescription drug insurance will not cover my prescribed medicine.
 Whom should I contact?

-If your insurance plan will not cover a prescribed Reata medicine, you or your doctor may contact REACH to discuss what additional documentation may be needed to potentially appeal the denial.
-Your doctor may also request a peer-to-peer discussion with a medical director at the healthcare insurance plan to discuss your eligibility for coverage of the prescribed Reata medicine.
+If your insurance plan will not cover your prescribed medicine, you or your doctor may contact REACH to discuss what additional documentation may be needed to potentially appeal the denial.
+Your doctor may also request a peer-to-peer discussion with a medical director at the healthcare insurance plan to discuss your eligibility for coverage of your prescribed medicine.

-Will REACH contact my healthcare/prescription drug insurance plan to discuss coverage denial of a Reata medicine?
+Will REACH contact my healthcare/prescription drug insurance plan to discuss coverage denial of my prescribed medicine?

 REACH may be able to provide information to your doctor’s office about options for appealing a denial.
 REACH can share that information with your doctor, but the program cannot directly interact with your plan.